Ilu-Vatar/LazyShell/README.md

 and I'm glad to present you this terminal-like program that has benn made for lazy people (like me ;-] ).

+To run lazyshell or the install program, you will need python and python3 If you want to make things go faster, install nmap (apt install nmap) and net-tools (apt install net-tools)

  {What's in here ?}
 [1] Install